vmware-archive/concourse-pipeline-samples/concourse-pipeline-hacks/private-docker-registry/README.md

    ...
 ```

-  Access the Concourse web interface, un-pause the pipeline you just configured and then run it to check if its tasks appropriately download the Docker image from your local registry.
+  Access the Concourse web interface, unpause the pipeline you just configured and then run it to check if its tasks appropriately download the Docker image from your local registry.

 ## References